azizkhanp/interview-questions/README.md

 #################################################################################################################################################################

 # linux:
-1. How to set a username and password to never expires  chage -M -1 username
+1. How to set a username and password to never expire  #chage -M -1 username
 2. umask and ulimit
     https://foxyknight29.medium.com/umask-and-ulimit-in-linux-45f2c5ae1279
-3. to list, all the files opened by a particular PID lsof -p PID
+3. to list, all the files opened by a particular PID #lsof -p PID
-4. How to check users list in a particular group cat /etc/group | grep <Group-name>
+4. How to check the user list in a particular group cat /etc/group | grep <Group-name>
 5. we are unable to unmount the file system.
 What are the reasons behind it
 #ur in the same dir